-- 112. Our observations are set out below:- - (a) Disclosure of non-IFRS/HKFRS financial information - Out of the 120 cases, about one-fifth presented non-IFRS/HKFRS financial information in the MD&A and financial review/highlights in their annual or interim reports. - Most commonly presented non-IFRS/HKFRS financial information included earnings before interest, taxes, depreciation and amortisation ("EBITDA"), EBITDA margin (being EBITDA divided by revenue/turnover), adjusted EBITDA, adjusted EBITDA margin, underlying profit and adjusted net income. - (b) Disclosure of the reason for disclosing non-IFRS/HKFRS financial information - Only a few issuers provided a brief explanation on the purpose or reason for disclosing the non-IFRS/HKFRS financial information. - (c) Presentation of non-IFRS/HKFRS financial information - Most of the disclosure was clearly labelled and distinguished from the financial information prepared under accounting standards. - The disclosure of non-IFRS/HKFRS financial information was generally presented with no greater prominence when compared to the financial information prepared in accordance with accounting standards. - (d) Disclosure of the calculation basis or formula of the non-IFRS/HKFRS financial information - Most of these issuers disclosed the calculation basis or formula of the non-IFRS/HKFRS financial information and the calculation basis or formula was generally consistent with that used in prior years. - However, even though the non-IFRS/HKFRS financial information was named in the same terms, the calculation basis or formula varied between issuers.
+- 112. Our observations are set out below:- - (a) Disclosure of non-IFRS/HKFRS - Out of the 120 cases, about one-fifth presented non-IFRS/HKFRS financial information in the MD&A and financial review/highlights in their annual or interim reports. - Most commonly presented non-IFRS/HKFRS financial information included earnings before interest, taxes, depreciation and amortisation ("EBITDA"), EBITDA margin (being EBITDA divided by revenue/turnover), adjusted EBITDA, adjusted EBITDA margin, underlying profit and adjusted net income. - (b) Disclosure of the reason for disclosing non-IFRS/HKFRS financial information Only a few issuers provided a brief explanation on the purpose or reason for disclosing the non-IFRS/HKFRS financial information. - (c) Presentation of non-IFRS/HKFRS - Most of the disclosure was clearly labelled and distinguished from the financial information prepared under accounting standards. - The disclosure of non-IFRS/HKFRS financial information was generally presented with no greater prominence when compared to the financial information prepared in accordance with accounting standards. - (d) Disclosure of the calculation basis or formula of the non-IFRS/HKFRS financial information (d) Disclosure of the non-table of the non-IFRS/HKFRS (d) Disclosure of the non-table of the non-IFRS/HKFRS (e) Disclosure of the non-table of the non-IFRS/HKFRS (f) Disclosure of the non-table of the non-table of the non-IFRS/HKFRS (f) Disclosure of the non-table o - However, even though the non-IFRS/HKFRS financial information was named in the same terms, the calculation basis or formula varied between issuers.